Cluster 1: Key Ideas and DetailsArchived

 Type: Lesson Plan

 In this lesson, students will work with two informational texts in the form of brochures, texts about Burmese pythons and lionfish.
 With the lionfish brochure, students will identify the text features used, determine the central ideas and key supporting details, and work with selected vocabulary.
 Students will then be provided with informational text on a different animal and they will put their skills to use to create a brochure of their own.
-Various graphic organizers and teacher resources have been included as attachments with the lesson plan, including a rubric for the students' brochure.
+Various graphic organizers and teacher resources have been included as attachments.
 Additional resources have also been provided in the Further Recommendations section to help teachers gather resources for students to use to create their own brochure.

 Type: Lesson Plan